-For the first 120 patients, we know that these patients were at high surgical risk both based on age, STS score and frailty score.
-Very important: the results show that this was a very effective treatment.
+So, for the first 120 patients, we know that these patients were at high surgical risk both based on age, STS score and frailty score and very important: the results show that this was a very effective treatment.
 The patients had a very low transvalvular gradient, one digit, and a very large opening area, 2.0 square centimetres.
 Very importantly, this outer active sealing cuff did really mitigate the degree of paravalvular leak.
-So 80 per cent of the patients had none or only a trace of paravalvular leak.
-The remaining 20 per cent of the patients had only a mild paravalvular leak.
-None of the patients had moderate or severe paravalvular leak.
+So, 80 per cent of the patients had none or only a trace of paravalvular leak and the remaining 20 per cent of the patients had only a mild paravalvular leak.
+So, none of the patients had moderate or severe paravalvular leak.
 Also importantly, it was a very safe valve to use so the primary endpoint was 30 days' mortality and this was 0 per cent.